-There’s something to be said for having the right tool for the job.
+There’s something to be said about having the right tool for the job.
 Why break the bank when the simpler and cheaper option will do?
-If you’re looking for a kayak that can handle your weekend outings to the local lake, consider the Pelican Trailblazer 100.
+If you’re looking for a kayak that can handle your weekend outings to the local lake, consider the Pelican Trailblazer 100 NXT.

-The Canadian based company Pelican has been producing a range of kayaks for over 50 years.
-In addition to recreational kayaks like the Pelican Trailblazer 100 NXT, you can also find quality angling and expedition models.
+The Canadian-based company Pelican has been producing a range of kayaks for over 50 years.
+In addition to recreational kayaks like the Trailblazer 100 NXT, you can also find quality angling and expedition models.

 - A price-efficient model that gets you on the water for cheap

 - Lightweight and small size makes it one of the easiest hard-sided kayaks to transport

 - The seat could be more comfortable

 - Struggles to track in windy conditions and gets blown off course when you stop paddling